 Through our Writing Center, you can arrange in-class writing workshops and consultations on subjects ranging from crafting effective theses to writing project proposals.
 The Writing Center also provides collaborative, non-evaluative consultations for faculty and students alike.

 As a faculty member, you may be involved in advising at a graduate or undergraduate level in addition to your teaching duties.
-Visit either our Office of Academic Advising (for undergraduates) or email our Office of Graduate Studies for more information.
+Visit either our Office of Academic Advising (for undergraduates) or email our Office of Graduate Education for more information.

 DU Portfolio Community